Goscord/website/README.md

-# Website
+# Goscord Website

-The Goscord Discord API presentation website.
+The Goscord API website, it is written with NextJS.